Frozen (franchise): Disney Dreams! of Christmas

 On November 10, 2013, a holiday version of the Disney Dreams! nighttime spectacular called Disney Dreams! of Christmas debuted in Disneyland Paris as part of the Christmas season.
 Hosted by Olaf and Anna, the show celebrates the winter season with several holiday-themed segments.
 The show featured scenes similar to the ones in World of Color: Winter Dreams.

 In 2014, the show was revised to include a new pilot as well as the rearrangement and removal of several scenes.
 New scenes with songs from Frozen were likewise added to the show like "In Summer" and "Love Is an Open Door".

 Disney Dreams! of Christmas ran every Christmas season until January 7, 2017.
-The show returned to Disneyland Park for one night only during the Disneyland Park Celebrations Annual Passholder Party held last December 12, 2019.
+The show returned to Disneyland Park for one night only during the Disneyland Park Celebrations Annual Passholder Party held December 12, 2019.

 Frozen Fun

 On July 5, 2014, Disney's Hollywood Studios at Walt Disney World launched a "Frozen Summer Fun" program which was to run through September 1, and which included a daily parade, sing-along show, dance party, and fireworks show; an indoor ice skating rink and a merchandise shop; and Frozen décor throughout the theme park.
 In response to strong demand, Disney Parks subsequently announced on August 7 that Frozen Summer Fun would be extended to September 28.

 On December 5, 2014, the Disneyland Resort announced a "Frozen Fun" event at Disney California Adventure.
 While some of the attractions were made available starting on December 20, "Frozen Fun" officially began on January 7, 2015.
 The event included For the First Time in Forever: A Frozen Sing-Along Celebration at the Muppet*Vision 3D theater, "Olaf's Snow Fest" (featuring a meet and greet with Olaf), Wandering Oaken's Trading Post, "Freeze the Night!
 A Family Dance Party" (temporarily replacing Mad T Party), and "Anna and Elsa's Royal Welcome", a meet-and-greet at the Disney Animation Building (replacing the meet-and-greet in Disneyland Park) as well as lessons on how to draw either Olaf or Marshmallow at the Animation Academy.
 In addition, Disneyland received a Frozen play at the Fantasy Faire, and an update to the Storybook Land Canal Boats to include the village of Arendelle from the film.

 On June 11, 2015, Hong Kong Disneyland launched a "Frozen Fun" event that runs through August 30.
-The major feature of the event is the "Frozen" Festival Show presented at the Crown Jewel Theatre inside Frozen Village, an area located in the “Black Box” space known as "The Pavilion", between Adventureland and Grizzly Gulch.
+The major feature of the event is the "Frozen" Festival Show presented at the Crown Jewel Theatre inside Frozen Village, an area located in the "Black Box" space known as "The Pavilion", between Adventureland and Grizzly Gulch.
 Also inside Frozen Village is Frozen Festival Square where the meet-and-greet with Olaf, a toboggan ride, and Oaken's Trading Post are located.
 Other attractions are "Frozen Processional", a meet-and-greet with Anna and Elsa in Fantasyland as well as lessons on how to draw Olaf at the Animation Academy.